fogside/mcp-flux-studio/README.md

 Below are examples showing the expected JSON input format for each tool.
 Note that when using the tool via Cursor chat, you typically provide the information in natural language, and Cursor translates it into this format.

+**Output Options:**

+- Use `output_path` to save the image directly to an **absolute path** on the server machine.
+This returns a text confirmation.
+- Use `return_format: "base64"` (default) to get the image data embedded in the response, displayed as an image in Cursor.
+- Use `return_format: "url"` to get a URL for the generated image.
+This returns a text URL.
+- Note: `output_path` takes precedence over `return_format`.

 ### `generate`

 Generate an image from a text prompt.